 If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

-It is actually one of the top 50 largest urban centers in the world!
+It is one of the top 50 most significant urban centers globally!

 Chennai is home to rich South Indian traditions and culture.

-But it’s also a modern city making its way in the modern world.
+But it’s also a modern city making its way into the contemporary world.

 So, have a look at just five of the most fun places to visit in Chennai with your family, and learn a little more about this special place as well.